awsdocs/aws-dms-step-by-step/doc_source/chap-mysql2aurora.md

    On the Amazon RDS console, the new DB instance appears in the list of DB instances\.
 The DB instance has a status of **creating** until the DB instance is created and ready for use\.
 When the state changes to **available**, you can connect to the primary instance for your DB cluster\.
 Depending on the DB instance class and store allocated, it can take several minutes for the new instance to be available\.

    To view the newly created cluster, choose the **Clusters** view in the Amazon RDS console\.
-For more information, see the [Amazon RDS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Aurora.Viewing.html)\.
+For more information, see [Amazon RDS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Aurora.Viewing.html)\.

    Note the port and the endpoint of the cluster\.
 Use the endpoint and port of the cluster in your JDBC and ODBC connection strings for any application that performs write or read operations\.